 - It isn’t a chronology of all the things you’ve done.

-So, what is it that recruiters want to see on your resume?
-Well, this comprehensive guide will cover all the resume writing rules you need to know in order to write a professional resume in 2019, including several resume examples.
+In this guide, I will cover all the resume writing rules you need to know in order to write a professional resume in 2020.
+As a bonus, I’ll illustrate my points with several examples.

 Rule 1: Tailor Your Resume.